Environmental Pollution and Kidney Disease: Protecting the Kidneys from the Outside In

 Kidney diseases

-have become increasingly common due to lifestyle changes, environmental factors, and other health conditions.
+Kidney diseases have become increasingly common due to lifestyle changes, environmental factors, and other health conditions.
 Whether it’s

-chronic kidney disease (CKD),
+Chronic Kidney disease (CKD),

 or